ALRW/dayAsADev/courseSections/section5.md

 ![Empty repo](../images/emptyRepo.png)

 This means that you have a remote repository but it's empty.
 Github also shows us the steps required for a new repository and for an existing one.
-Since we already have a repository setup for our application in Cloud9 we only have two steps to do.
+Since we already have a repository setup for our application in CodeAnywhere we only have two steps to do.

 The first one is to connect our two repositories together.
-Right now you have two git repositories: one on Cloud9 and one on github but they don't know of each other.
+Right now you have two git repositories: one on CodeAnywhere and one on github but they don't know of each other.
 So, we need to connect them first.

 Connecting two repositories is done by creating something called a *remote*.
 This is simply a record in a local repository that it's linked to another one.
 Let's take a look at the current list of the remotes for your local git repo.
 Run the following in the command line: